-The proportion of persons reporting crack/cocaine as their primary substance of use remained relatively stable across all regions except the NR where the rate increased from 3% in 2021a to 12% in 2021b (Table 1).
-Rates ranged from 2% in the WC to 12% in KZN and the NR.
-Between 5% (WC) and 26% (KZN) of all persons admitted using crack/ cocaine as a primary and secondary substance of use (Table 5).
+The proportion of persons reporting Crack/Cocaine as their primary substance of use remained fairly stable across regions except the NR where the rate of admission declined from 12% in 2021b to 5% in 2022a (Table 2).
+Rates ranged from 2% in the WC to 10% in KZN.
+Between 2% (CR) and 22% (KZN) of all persons admitted to treatment reported using Crack/Cocaine as a primary and secondary substance of use (Table 6).

-ages ranging from 29 to 36 years across regions (Table 3).
-The proportion of males reporting crack/cocaine as their primary substance of use were between 74% (GT) and 93% (GT) while rates for females ranged from 7% (GT) and 25% (WC).
-Among adolescents, KZN contributed the largest proportion of individuals who reported crack/cocaine as a primary substance of use (8%).
-Finally, between 11% (CR) and 37% (WC) of crack/cocaine users had experienced prior treatment episodes.
+The national mean age of persons in treatment whose primary drug of use was Crack/Cocaine was 31 years with ages ranging from 23 to 33 years across regions.
+The CR accounted for the youngest individuals admitted for Crack/Cocaine misuse with an average age of 23 years compared to other regions (Table 4).
+The proportion of males reporting Crack/Cocaine as their primary substance of use were between 80% (NR) and 91 (WC); the CR only reported Crack/Cocaine use for males for this period.
+Rates for females ranged between 9% (WC) and 20% (NR).
+Among adolescents, KZN contributed the largest proportion of individuals who reported Crack/Cocaine as a primary substance of use (8%).
+Between 10% (NR) and 29% (GT and KZN) of Crack/Cocaine users had experienced prior treatment episodes.
+No prior admissions for the substance were reported in the CR.